 The College is authorized by Michigan Public Act 331 of 1966, as amended through 2012, and by resolution of the Board of Trustees to invest surplus monies in bonds, bills and notes of the United States or obligations of the State of Michigan, mutual funds and investment pools that are composed of authorized investments, bankers acceptances, commercial paper rated prime by at least one of the standard rating services, negotiable certificates of deposits and certain repurchase agreements.
 The College has no investment policy that would further limit its investment choices.
+As of June 30, 2023, the College's investments in federal government agency bonds were rated Aaa by Moody's Investor Services and AA+ by Standard & Poor's, and cash equivalents in commercial paper were rated A2 by Standard & Poor's and P-2 by Moody's Investor Services.
 As of June 30, 2022, the College's investments in federal government agency bonds were rated AA+/Aaa by Standard & Poor's, and cash equivalents in commercial paper were rated A1 by Standard & Poor's and P-1 by Moody's Investor Services.
-As of June 30, 2021, the College's investments in federal government agency bonds were rated AA+/Aaa by Standard & Poor's.
 The Development Component Units do not have a policy limiting credit risk.
-As of June 30 2022, the Development Component Units investments in corporate bonds were rated BAA1/AA2 by Moody's Investor Service and BBB/A+ by Standard & Poor's and investments in federal government agency securities were rated AAA by Moody's Investors Service and AA+ by Standard & Poor's and investments in federal government agency securities were rated AAA by Moody's Investors Service.
+As of June 30 2023, the Development Component Units investments in corporate bonds were rated BAA1/AA2 by Moody's Investor Service and BBB/A+ by Standard & Poor's and investments in federal government agency securities were rated AAA by Moody's Investors Service and AA+ by Standard & Poor's.
+As of June 30 2022, the Development Component Units investments in corporate bonds were rated BAA1/AA2 by Moody's Investor Service and BBB/A+ by Standard & Poor's and investments in federal government agency securities were rated AAA by Moody's Investors Service and AA+ by Standard & Poor's.